 Purchase Price: $198,000

 Why it’s in my top ten: Our home is situated on a small and extremely quiet cul de sac in a relatively rural area, far away from the usual noises you hear in most parts of Southern California.
 At barely 2000 square feet, our home is roomy yet still small enough to be cost efficient.
-By being patient, we have been able to slowly make numerous improvements and upgrades over the years, including remodeling a kitchen and two bathrooms.
+By being patient, we have been able to slowly make numerous improvements and upgrades over the years, including remodeling the kitchen and our master bathroom.

 2. Window shutters